SoftwareHeritage/swhapguide/SWHAP@Paris.md

 - A **software heritage** moment shows a view into Amaya source code
 - An **image moments** give some statistics and insights on Amaya source code.

 Once the outline of your story is ready, you need to turn it into a JSON file.
-To do so, we suggest that you start from the automated generated JSON file (MF: ask Kenneth how to get it).
+To do so, we suggest that you start from the automated generated JSON file.
+To retrieve the automatically generated JSON file use this URL, in which you should replace the Q-number by the one of your software. https://stories.k2.services/api/story/Q580318/?collection=45&api-key=tN5X1y7O.2NhLogJVhLsYANuCtSP1FjHPZHA6TUBd&format=json
 Update this JSON file, adding, removing or reorganizing the desired moments.
 Check [Appendix E](#appendixe) to see how each moment translates into a JSON piece of code.

 Along the way you can test the rendering of your story by copy-pasting the JSON file [there](https://stories.k2.services/publisher/sandbox/).